 Hard to Fit Contact Lenses In Stoney Creek

-Many people who need to wear glasses or contacts lenses in order to correct their vision prefer contacts over glasses.
 Most contact-wearers enjoy the freedom and comfort of wearing contacts, plus they like the fact their contacts don't fog up or get splattered with water like glasses do when spending time outdoors in cold or rainy weather.
-Unfortunately, wearing contacts is more challenging for some, especially if they have certain eye conditions.
+Unfortunately, wearing contacts is more challenging for some, especially if patient have certain eye conditions.
 The good news is our optometrist serving Stoney Creek and Hamilton areas at Eastgate Optometric Clinic have hard to fit contact lenses available.

 Our Eye Doctor Provides Specialty Lenses and Orthokeratology